rodmartin30/flag-capture/writeups/scriptless.md

 1. It will create an iframe, lets call it `x`
 2. It will give focus to this iframe.
 3. It will add a function to the event `onblur` which will end the promise with the value of `1`.
-4. It will create a new iframe, lets call it `i`, inside the iframe `x`.
+4. It will create a new iframe, let's call it `i`, inside the iframe `x`.
 5. It will load the iframe `i` with the `URL` variable.

 **Lets stop a moment here**
 The URL variable is used for multiple purposes

 1. URL will load the scriptless.world page.
 This page will have the flag in the HTML code.
-2. Using the JSONP, URL will make able to run `x.reportValidity()`.
+2. Using the JSONP, URL will make it able to run `x.reportValidity()`.
 Note here that it'll be call with a string as a parameter, but this doesn't matter.
-3. URL will inject a HTML tag. `<input id=x patter='a pattern here' value='`.
-Note that the tag isn't close and also `value` attribute has only one single quote.
-Here is when [dangling markup](https://portswigger.net/web-security/cross-site-scripting/dangling-markup) comes in to the game.
+3. URL will inject a HTML tag. `<input id=x pattern='a pattern here' value='`.
+Note that the tag isn't close and also the `value` attribute has only one single quote.
+Here is when [dangling markup](https://portswigger.net/web-security/cross-site-scripting/dangling-markup) comes into the game.
 4. Because of the dangling markup.
 The value of the input `x` will have a lot of trash, the flag and finally more trash.
 (That's why URL has a long pattern, it's to match the trash before the flag)

-To summerize, URL will:
+To summarize, URL will:
 * Inject an input tag with a pattern and a value.
 The value contains the flag.
 * Inject a script with the JSONP call, which will run reportValidity.

 Getting back to the test function, after the step 5, there are two thing that could happen:

 * If the current pattern doesn't match.
-(Note the way the pattern is made), `reportValidity` will return false and iframe `i` will gain focus, so iframe `x` lost focus, which will triger the `onblur` event returning a `1`.
+(Note the way the pattern is made), `reportValidity` will return false and iframe `i` will gain focus, so iframe `x` loses focus, which will trigger the `onblur` event returning a `1`.
 * If the current pattern does match.
 It'll be because the current prefix of the flag isn't correct.
 So the Promise response will be `0`.

-Finally everytime the prefix is updated, the `go` function make a fetch to a server of or property to look into the logs for the flag.
+Finally everytime the prefix is updated, the `go` function makes a fetch to a server of our property to look into the logs for the flag.

 ## Some resources that I used to understand the solution